Experience Transat

 Beard’s Roman Women by Anthony Burgess

 In this novel, a grieving screenwriter finds a new lease on life in Rome, balancing artistic creation with a budding relationship.
-The city, acting as both backdrop and emotional catalyst, accompanies this intimate rebirth with captivating poetry.
+The city acts as both a backdrop and an emotional catalyst, accompanying this intimate rebirth with captivating poetry.

 The History of Rome by Mike Duncan

-Often considered the gold standard for first time listeners diving into Roman history.
-Mike Duncan meticulously covers the entire history of the Roman Empire.
-This comprehensive list of episodes helps visitors plan their trip to Rome.
-How?
-By offering deep historical context for sites like the Roman Forum and churches.
+Often considered the gold standard for first-time listeners, this podcast meticulously covers the entire history of the Roman Empire.
+Its comprehensive list of episodes helps visitors plan their trip to Rome by offering deep historical context for iconic sites like the Roman Forum and its many churches.

 Let’s Talk About Myths, Baby!

 While broader than just Rome, this podcast covers Roman mythology and ancient Mediterranean history with a casual, engaging tone.
-It shows a fresh perspective on ancient people and their stories, deepening appreciation for incredible artwork and museums you might encounter.
+It offers a fresh perspective on ancient people and their stories, deepening your appreciation for the incredible artwork and museums you might encounter.

 What is Rome Famous For: Get Ready for Italy!

-Finally, this podcast offers an immersive journey for anyone taking a trip to Rome.
-It masterfully uncovers the Eternal City’s compelling, multifaceted history, including Christianity, architecture, gastronomy, and culture.
+This podcast offers an immersive journey for anyone taking a trip to Rome.
+It masterfully uncovers the Eternal City’s compelling, multifaceted history, including its Christianity, architecture, gastronomy, and culture.
 Listeners explore Rome’s pivotal Ancient, Christian, and Modern eras in detail, revealing both the bright and dark sides of history.

 The comments and contributions expressed are assumed only by the author.
 The recommendations, intentions or opinions expressed are not necessarily those of Transat AT Inc. or its affiliates.
 See terms of use of the Air Transat website.